 In some fields, such as nursing, or professions such as data entry or jobs like a paralegal, an associate’s degree was a good way to develop the skills necessary to get hired into a skilled entry-level career-track position.

 Today, the kinds of associate’s degree programs continue to expand and the new offerings are designed to get students into high demand jobs in a growing field.
 According to the Bureau of Labor Statistics (BLS) entry-level cybersecurity positions with job titles like information security analysts will grow by nearly 30 percent over the next several years, which is faster than opportunities in other fields.

-The upside of a cybersecurity associate’s degree
+The upside of a cybersecurity associate degree

 So where does an associate’s degree in cybersecurity fit into the picture of creating a successful career in cybersecurity?
 Research shows that the two things that employers look while hiring for cybersecurity positions are hands-on skills and industry certifications.